Call 270-887-4262 or email firstname.lastname@example.org for the username/ID and password if the database asks for a username and password.

 - Britannica Escolar Online: Spanish language reference center for students ages 6-12.

-- Britannica Library: Select Children, YA, or Reference Center for sites designed to meet the needs of diverse patron groups.
+- Britannica Library: Select Children, Young Adults, or Reference Center (adults) for sites designed to meet the needs of diverse patron groups.
 Includes articles and magazines, images, videos, audio clips, primary sources, maps, research tools, recommended websites, and more.

 - Britannica Spanish Reference Center: Spanish-language research in two levels: Primaria for elementary and Secundaria for middle school.